AbhaySemwal/cryptonite/README.md

 ### Core Functionality
 - **Watchlist Management**:
-- Add: Drag from trending section, explore page, recently viewed section and title of Product page and drop tokens to the watchlist
+- Add: Drag tokens from the Trending, Explore, and Recently Viewed sections, as well as the Product page title, and drop them into your Watchlist.
 - Remove: Click the delete icon next to a token
 - View Details: Click on a token for in-depth information
 - **Theme Toggle**: Switch between light and dark modes for optimal viewing